 - Castor and Pollux from Robert A. Heinlein's The Rolling Stones took each other's places in one semester of high school.
 Instead of each being burdened with two time-consuming classes, they split it up to each take one class twice.
 The Aesop occurred in deep space, when the twin who'd taken history instead of advanced math had to spend all his leisure time playing catch-up in that essential spaceman's discipline.

-- However, the Twin Switch plot was used in Elephants Can Remember.
+- The Twin Switch plot was used in mystery novel Elephants Can Remember.

 - In One Hundred Years of Solitude, the twins Aureliano Segundo and Jose Arcadio Segundo swap themselves around constantly during childhood, resisting all attempts to distinguish them, because they find others' dismayed reactions to be amusing.
 Their family has two traditional male names which are used repeatedly down through generations, each of which comes to imply a different set of personality traits; of course, Jose Arcadio becomes more like an Aureliano (silent, disconnected from reality, embittered, a fighter for lost causes) and vice versa (Aureliano is cheerful, charismatic, generous, an epically Big Eater), until both the audience and the members of their family are led to believe that they swapped permanently at some point.
 They both seduce the same woman; one ends up keeping her as a concubine.
 During adulthood, they grow VERY dissimilar, but slowly return to their former state until they die at the exact same time, upon which the bodies are mixed up and accidentally buried in the wrong graves.